 |Shift+F6 and Shift+F7||Retrieve the next batch of older mentions and direct messages, respectively, into their respective tabs without regard to which tab is showing.|

-A quick way to check who RT'd a tweet is to use the [ d sequence to read the tweet detail area, because the RT info there comes before rather than after the tweet itself.
+A quick way to check who RT'd a tweet is to use the sequence [ 5, which reads the Username field from the list (assuming the default column setup).
+An alternative is to use the [ d sequence to read the tweet detail area, because the RT info there comes before rather than after the tweet itself.

 Issues shown in this section may be fixed in future script and/or application revisions but are not addressed as of this writing.